Henry Hewes (politician): Political positions

-In an interview with Rolling Stone Hewes questioned the opinion of an number of politicians who were untroubled by the 58 million aborted children since 1973.
+In an interview with Rolling Stone Hewes questioned the opinion of a number of politicians who were untroubled by the 58 million aborted children since 1973.
 He stated that the lack of empathy for the deaths of the unborn was a stain upon the American public debate.
 He also stated that his Pro-Life position caused him to be against any form of capital punishment.

 According to Hewes, the greatest problem the United States has is that 50% of the population live at the edge of poverty.
 He has often stated that this situation impacts upon the stability of the American political situation.
 He currently serves as chairman of the Low Income Housing Coalition, Harmony Alliance, the Coalition to Restrict Access to Pornography on the Internet, and the Coalition for Legal Immigration to the United States.